kota7/quick-jupyterhub/README.md

 We may also want to keep the user list and their passwords, possibly changed during the session even after the container termination.
 A quick (and a bit ugly) way of doing this is to apply the docker volume to `/etc` directory, since user information is stored there.
 Note that this means a number of other files are included in that directory, and this may cause some problem.
 In practice, this seems to work fine.
+The launcher code will have another `-v` option like below:

 ```shell
 $ docker run --rm -d -p 8000:8000 -v quickjh_home:/home  -v quickjh_etc:/etc --name quickjh quickjupyterhub